Academic Excellence Workshops

 What are Academic Excellence Workshops (AEWs)?

-Academic Excellence Workshops in the College of Engineering are optional 1-credit supplemental courses taken in conjunction with core engineering courses in math, computer science, and chemistry.
+Academic Excellence Workshops are optional 1-credit supplemental courses taken in conjunction with core engineering courses in math, computer science, chemistry, and statistics.
 AEWs meet weekly for two-hour collaborative problem-solving sessions.
-Designed to enhance student understanding, the workshops feature peer-facilitated group work on problems at or above the level of course instruction.
-Small-group activities are directed by undergraduate peer educators called facilitators.
-The AEWs are based on research showing that cooperative methods (as opposed to an individual, competitive approach to learning) promote higher grades, greater persistence, deeper comprehension, more enjoyment in learning, and more positive attitudes toward academic work.
+Designed to enhance student understanding, the workshops are facilitated by undergraduate peer educators, and feature group work on problems at or above the level of course instruction.
+AEWs are based on research showing that cooperative methods (as opposed to an individual, competitive approach to learning) promote higher grades, greater persistence, deeper comprehension, more enjoyment in learning, and more positive attitudes toward academic work.

 The Academic Excellence Workshop Program is sponsored by: